marcusoftnet/marcusoftnet.github.io/_posts/2019-01-11-trying-out-test-commit-or-revert.md

 Here are the commands I ran to get started:

 1. `mkdir fizzbuzz-tcr && cd fizzbuzz-tcr` to create the directory and jump into it

-2. `npm init -y` to create an empty `package.json` file
+1. `npm init -y` to create an empty `package.json` file

-3. `npm I -D mocha chai standard` to install the tools I need
+1. `npm i -D mocha chai standard` to install the tools I need

-4. `touch index.js index.test.js` to setup the two files we will work in
+1. `touch index.js index.test.js` to setup the two files we will work in

-5. I wrote scripts for test, lint and pretest
+1. I wrote scripts for test, lint and pretest

    ```json
    "scripts": {